 Over time, limescale builds up.
 For your iron to work properly, it needs to be kept clean.
 Manufacturers recommend how best to do this in the instruction book.
 It’s far easier to keep it clean than to wait until there’s a problem.
 Unfortunately, if the iron has stopped working due to limescale or internal corrosion then it’s usually too late.

-Which is best steam iron to buy?
+Which is best steam iron to buy in 2021?

 Cheap reliable iron